 Please note some posts contain affiliate links, you can find out what that means here.

 - 225g self raising flour

 - 1 large egg, beaten

 - 50g glace cherries, quartered

 - Preheat the oven to 200°C fan.

-- In a mixing bowl sieve the flour (leave about a teaspoon to one side for now) and baking powder.
+- In a mixing bowl sieve the flour and baking powder.